What is minoxidil and does it really help with hair loss? Find out everything you need to know about minoxidil here.

 Active substance Minoxidilwhich was planned to combat high blood pressure!

 In some tests, subjects with hair loss, increased hair Hair growth This led to research being directed towards hair loss.
-Does minoxidil really work and are there other active ingredients that help for hair loss and hair growth?
+Does minoxidil really work and are there other active ingredients that help against hair loss and hair growth?

 What is Minoxidil?